tobyg98/programming-challenge/README.md

 - Should not take much more than an hour, we do not mind if you spend longer we just realise that people have lives.
 - Complete the problems to the best of your ability.
 There is no hard requirement to complete every part of the challenge, just try to ensure what you do complete works.
-- Complete the challenge in any way you wish, the only provision is that it meets the requirements.
+- Complete the challenge in any way you wish, the only provision is that it meets the **requirements**.
 - You are welcome to make improvements outside of the set of the requirements however it is not expected.
+- An application has been provided to assist you.